MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-windows-11.md

 > [!IMPORTANT]
 > Power Automate Desktop has been renamed to Power Automate desktop app.
 To find more information about the renaming, please visit the respective blog post.

-Windows 11 comes preinstalled with the Power Automate desktop app, a low-code application that enables home and business users to optimize their workflows and automate repetitive and time-consuming tasks.
+Windows 11 provides RPA integration through the preinstalled Power Automate desktop app.
+Power Automate desktop app is a low-code application that enables home and business users to optimize their workflows and automate repetitive and time-consuming tasks.

 Any Windows user can build flows without the need for coding experience.
 A collection of more than 400 pre-made actions and a recorder that captures mouse and keyboard functions make RPA intuitive for both regular and power users.